zhaaaa7/javascript/project/budget/README.md

 fieldsArr[0].focus()
 ```
-5. convert input string to a number `parseFloat`
+5. convert text input field string to a number `parseFloat`

 6. deleteListItem from UI
 ```